KaveriBridge/NIOS_10th/Economics/ch2-human-wants.md

 * Wants, which make our life easy and comfortable, are called comforts.
 * Some wants give us pleasure but they are satisfied by costly goods are called luxuries.
 * Although a single want is satiable, all wants can not be satisfied due to the scarcity of resources.
+* Indian philosophy is to limit our wants to get more and more satisfaction
 #### Some most important characteristics of wants are :
 * Wants are unlimited
 * A single want is satiable